 - Heart failure: It can detect weak or stiff and thickened heart muscle, which can be a sign of heart failure.

 Doctors also often use the test to assess the reasons for an abnormal electrical test of the heart, called an electrocardiogram (EKG).

 They also use the procedure to monitor how well the heart responds to different heart treatments, such as heart failure, medications, artificial valves, and pacemakers.

 A doctor will order an echocardiogram if they suspect that someone has heart problems.
 Signs and symptoms that may indicate a heart condition include:

-Doctors can order different types of echocardiogram, all of which use high frequency sound waves.
+Doctors can order different types of echocardiograms, all of which use high-frequency sound waves.
 The common types include those below.

 This test involves placing an ultrasound wand called a transducer on the outside of the chest, near the heart.
 The device sends sound waves through the chest and into the heart.

 Applying a gel to the chest helps the sound waves travel better.
 These waves bounce off the heart and create images of the heart structures on a screen.